HL7/daf-research/pages/_includes/daf-research-guidance.md

 However data extraction programs have to be aware that vendors may be supporting just US-Core or a subset of US-Core for their initial implementation and hence may not have all the PCORnet CDM data elements available.
 Implementers should prepare for significant heterogeneity in source data and budget time and resources accordingly not only for data extraction, but for transformation and loading depending on approaches used for extraction.

 The [DAF-Research profile] page provides the necessary mapping between FHIR Resources and PCORnet CDM.

+Note: As is the case in all mapping exercises, there could be data loss in the mapping.
+However since there is a large amount of legacy data already present and systems capturing data are not capturing according the standards being used for extractions and/or exchange this problem will persist and the and the researchers should be made aware of the existence of these data losses.

 #### Guidance on the profiles to be used to map OMOP to FHIR Resources